singular-labs/singular-react-native-kids-sdk/README.md

-# Singular React Native Kids SDK
+# Singular React Native SDK

-This repo contains Singular's Kids SDK for React Native.
+This repo contains Singular's SDK for React Native.

+To implement this SDK in your app please refer to our [integration guide](https://support.singular.net/hc/en-us/articles/360038415852).